clojure-emacs/cider/doc/clojurescript.md

 [figwheel-sidecar "0.5.16"] ; use here whatever the current version of figwheel is
 ```

+!!!
+Warning

     Keep in mind that figwheel 0.5.16 is the first to support piggieback
     0.3.
-If you're using an older figwheel, you should stick to piggieback
-0.2.2 (which uses the old `com.cemerick/piggieback` package coordinates).
+CIDER does not support older versions of Piggieback.

 3. Add this to your dev `:repl-options` (not needed for `cider-jack-in-cljs`):